 6. It comes with a lot of mounting options as well as has some really good accessories like the Drift Monopod and Drift Case.

-7. It has a remote you can put on your wrist to start and stop video.
+7. It has a remote you can put on your wrist to start and stop a video.

 There are a few drawbacks.

-2. It feels a little heavy but so do most cameras in this category.
-It’s actually lighter than the now out of business Contour cameras and I’m fine with the xtra weight because the battery life is exceptionally long.
+2. It feels a little heavy but so does most cameras in this category.
+It’s actually lighter than the now out of business Contour cameras and I’m fine with the extra weight because the battery life is exceptionally long.